 The universe of potential partners is broad and purposely inclusive.
-To qualify as a Lead Partner, an entity must
+Lead Partners can be large or small entities.
+However, to qualify as a Lead Partner, an entity must

-- be eligible to sign legal contracts and receive funds. - be a legally incorporated company or business group registered under the Investment Promotion Authority (IPA) of Papua New Guinea or a cooperative society registered with the Cooperative Societies of PNG or as a registered Association.
+- be eligible to sign legal contracts and receive funds. - be a legally incorporated company or business group registered under the Investment Promotion Authority (IPA) of Papua New Guinea or a cooperative society registered with the Cooperative Societies of PNG or a registered Association.
+Potential Lead Partners must have a Certificate of Incorporation from the IPA and the registration must be current. - have audited accounts or sound financial statements for at least the last two years, - have experience of managing contracts of a similar nature, - have not been bankrupt or in default